MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-pte-merge-conflict.md

 # Upgrading Per-Tenant Extensions that Conflicts with Other Extensions

 In AL, all top-level objects are declared in the same global namespace.
 The extensions installed in an environment cannot have the same top-level object declared multiple times or controls, fields, or dataitems with the same name defined multiple times in the same logical object.
-For example, this means that a table extension cannot add a field with the same name as a field in the extended table.
+This means that a table extension, for example, cannot add a field with the same name as a field in the extended table.
 This topic shows how to upgrade an extension which declares a table or a field that conflicts with a table or a field declared by another extension.

 ## Two objects with the same name